elunna/nerfhack-changelog/README.md

     * level 20+: +d(x), where x is 1 damage for every additional level gained.
     * For example: At level 25, you would get a combined total of +d6+1 damage (+1 for reaching XP 10 and +6 for levels 20-25).

+## Misc changes
+* These don't really fit into any category, or are just silly.
+* 8d93bedd9 Halu reverse geno troll msg (from UnNetHack).
+* 899833966 Funny troll #chat messages (from SpliceHack, I think).

 ## Quick Reference